syn-4ck/wvctf/README.md

 # WebVulnCTF

-*WVCTF* is a web platform whose goal is provide a vulnerable web aplication that contains some flags to capture.
+WVCTF or WebVulnCTF is a gamified web platform which promotes training in pentesting and web application development security in an entertaining way.
+Through a rewards system, the user must search for a set of flags in the vulnerable application, that correspond to frequent vulnerabilities in web applications.

 ## Build and deploy